MordaRedFox/introduction-to-ml-models/README.md

 ---

-## ⚠️📢 Attention!
-The English version is still in development

 ## 🌟 Project Overview

 This project was developed as part of learning the fundamentals of machine learning.
 Its goal is not only practical implementation but also comprehensive analysis of key algorithms.
 As a training ground, the project presents four fundamental machine learning models: